zilishen/documentation/content/nginx-one/how-to/certificates/manage-certificates.md

 This guide explains how you can manage SSL/TLS certificates with the F5 NGINX One Console.
 Valid certificates support encrypted connections between NGINX and your users.

+From the NGINX One Console you can:

+- Monitor all certificates configured for use by your connected NGINX Instances.
+- Ensure that your certificates are current and correct.
+- Manage your certificates from a central location.
+This can help you simplify operations and remotely update, rotate, and deploy those certificates.

 For more information on how you can use these certificates to secure your servers, refer to the section on [NGINX SSL termination]({{< relref "../../../nginx/admin-guide/security-controls/terminating-ssl-http.md" >}}).

 ## Before you start